76Trystan/resilient-agent-workflow/README.md

 # Resilient Workflows with Temporal & Agent Recovery - Cuppa Tea Example

-A proof-of-concept demonstrating deterministic & resilient workflow execution with intelligent agent-based error/change recovery using Temporal, TypeScript, LangChain, and Ollama.
+A proof-of-concept demonstrating **Temporal-based deterministic workflow execution** with **optional agent-assisted error recovery** using TypeScript, LangChain, and Ollama.

 ## Overview

-This project showcases how these workflows can handle both happy and unhappy paths through intelligent agent intervention.
-It serves as a reference implementation for building resilient, self-healing workflows that can automatically detect and recover from state corruption or change without manual intervention.
+This project showcases four different approaches to workflow orchestration, from manual UI-driven steps to fully automated deterministic workflows with LLM-powered recovery.

+**Important:** This is a simplified demo using a toy tea-making domain.
+The agent recovery system has significant limitations (see Known Limitations below).

+---

 ## The Problem Space